-Last week, we headed to the Palms hotel to check out the newest club to hit Las Vegas – Apex Social Club.
-Now, if I’m honest, I wasn’t expecting a whole lot.
+It wasn’t that long ago that we headed to the Palms hotel to check out their newest club – Apex Social Club.
+Now, I hate to admit it, but I wasn’t expecting a whole lot.
 Palms has never been at the top of my list for best places to party.
-And although I’ve known for a while that Palms is undergoing a renovation project estimated at $485 million, I didn’t think there was a chance in hell that Apex would change my mind.
-I stand corrected.
+And although I’ve known for a while that Palms is undergoing a renovation project estimated at $485 million, I didn’t think there was any chance that Apex would change my mind.

 From the moment I stepped off the elevator onto the 55th floor, I was blown away.
 Apex Social Club fills a void that this town has been missing.
 This new rooftop party is classy, sexy, and modern all at the same time.
 And it instantly reminded me of LA.